tucher/JsonFusion/README.md

 contiguous buffers and doesn't try to be iterator-generic or streaming-friendly in the same way JsonFusion does.
 - It focuses on "shape-driven" deserialization: once key dispatch is resolved (often via generated lookup tables / perfect hashing), it writes straight into fields with very little per-element overhead.
 That's a big part of why it's so fast on fixed, known schemas.
+- **Embedded code size trade-off**: Glaze uses extremely effective template metaprogramming for performance, but this aggressive inlining strategy causes significant code duplication when parsing multiple types.
+Our [embedded benchmarks](#binary-size-embedded-focus) show **3-4× larger code size** compared to JsonFusion and other libraries (64-76 KB vs 16-21 KB on ARM Cortex-M with `-Os`).
+This makes Glaze less suitable for resource-constrained embedded systems where flash memory is limited.
 - Glaze has only lightweight validation (mostly structural + type correctness); it doesn't attempt rich, schema-style declarative validation like
 JsonFusion's option packs, per-field validators, or detailed error contexts.
 - Its design is heavily optimized around single-pass parses into C++ types with contiguous input and no dynamic "byte-by-byte" streaming; JsonFusion